Want to understand Agile software development and the tools you need to implement it?

-- Simplicity is a core element of Agile projects.
+- Simplicity is an essential element of Agile project management.
 Simplicity can be viewed as cutting down any unnecessary steps and procedures from your Agile development process

 - Remember to constantly evaluate your team’s progress at regular intervals.
 This will help you fine-tune every future sprint and process.

 While Agile software development is a common development process by itself, it’s also the base of many other software development methodologies.

 Think of it this way: Agile started it all and everyone loved it so much that they wanted to try their own versions of it!